dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`ascii.py`
 ----------------

-Write a program in Python to print out a section of the ASCII table.
+Write a program to print out a section of the :term:`ASCII` table.
 It should print out the decimal, binary, hexadecimal and character representation for the values from 32 to 127, inclusive.
 Use the built-in ``bin`` function to get the binary value, ``hex`` for the hexadecimal value and ``chr`` to get the character representation.

 For example: